showengineer/rusty-interaction/README.md

 If you already have an API that runs your service and you're looking to integrate with Discord, this way of receiving interactions is really interesting.

 ### Ok, I want to receive interactions through the gateway.
-Does your library support that.
+Does your library support that?
 No. If you want to receive interactions through the gateway [Serenity](https://github.com/serenity-rs/serenity) is your friend.